kshetline/json6/README.md

 ### JSONZ.stringify()

 Converts a JavaScript value to a JSON-Z string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified.

+This works very much like [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), with the addition of the `options` parameter, and that the `replacer` function is passed a third argument, `holder`, in addition to `key` and `value`, which lets the `replacer` know the array or object that contains the value being examined.

 #### Syntax